Videos show nurse who refused to give patients' blood to police get arrested

 Payne, who remains on active duty with Salt Lake City police but has been suspended from the blood draw program, did not immediately respond to a request for comment.

-A Salt Lake City police spokeswoman said the department has been working closely with the hospital to ensure it never happens again and that it is alarmed by what occurred.
+A Salt Lake City police spokeswoman said the department has been working closely with the hospital to ensure such actions never happen again and that it is alarmed by what occurred.

 Officers have been briefed about the law for drawing blood and on policy, training and actions, she added.